CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 The CTR Electronics development team has been hard at work expanding the Phoenix 6 API based on user feedback.
 We are proud to announce several exciting new features with this release!

 .. note:: This changelog is intended to highlight the major additions to the Phoenix 6 API.
-For a detailed list of changes and bug fixes, visit the `API changelog <https://api.ctr-electronics.com/changelog>`__.
+For a detailed list of changes and bug fixes, visit the `Phoenix changelog <https://api.ctr-electronics.com/changelog>`__.

 Pro
 ---